Operation Focus transforms Woolworths

 Stores were divided into three types:

-- Malls of over 18,000 square feet (5486m2).
-This was tested in Reading, Berkshire, before being quietly dropped.
+• Malls of over 18,000 square feet (5,486m2).
+Tested in Reading, Berks. and soon dropped.

 The interiors were distinctly different.
 Shoppers were impressed by the look of the first General Store in Bicester, Oxfordshire (below, left).
 The prototype Woolworths Weekend in Gallowtree Gate, Leicester (below, right) was also a hit.